schneeammer/sitzreservation-QR/README.md

 This app works together with my Python-based webtool for selling seats at a local event.
 The website produces a ticket with QR code and RSA signature and this app can be used to check in those tickets.

-The seat order is hard-coded, at the moment there is no intent to change that.
+The seat arrangment is hard-coded, at the moment there is no intent to change that.

 ## Usage
 The created QR codes contain text with info about the year, bill number, seats, and number of ordered menus: